Nausea

 Does nausea always lead to vomiting?

 No. Many people experience nausea as an isolated sensation without progressing to vomiting.
 The two can occur independently.
+Some individuals describe a typical pattern of waves of nausea that rise and fall without ever tipping into vomiting.

 Can nausea be linked to stress?

 Yes.
 Stress is commonly discussed as a contributor in some situations, and subjective reports of stress-related nausea appear frequently in educational literature.
+The gut-brain connection is frequently cited in patient-facing materials as a plausible explanation for why anticipatory stress — before a meeting, an exam, or a difficult conversation — can produce stomach unease.